rajpurkarlab/cheXlocalize/README.md

 You may run the scripts in this repo using your own predicted and ground-truth segmentations, or you may run them on the CheXlocalize dataset.

-If you'd like to use the CheXlocalize dataset, download (1) the validation set Grad-CAM heat maps, (2) the validation set ground-truth raw radiologist annotations, (3) the validation set ground-truth pixel-level segmentations here: (TODO: ADD LINK).If you'd like to use your own predicted and ground-truth segmentations, they will need to be in the following format (TODO: ADD FORMAT INSTRUCTIONS).
+If you'd like to use the CheXlocalize dataset, download (1) the validation set Grad-CAM heat maps, (2) the validation set ground-truth raw radiologist annotations, (3) the validation set ground-truth pixel-level segmentations here: (TODO: ADD LINK).

 If you'd like to use your own heatmaps, annotations, and/or segmentations, see the relevant sections below for the expected data formatting.